 Until recently, the U.S. had onshore accelerator facilities that supported a leadership role at both the Energy 1244 and Intensity Frontiers.
 With the successful start of the LHC and the termination of the Tevatron program, 1245 the Energy Frontier has migrated offshore for the foreseeable future.
 With choices summarized in Section 1.1.
-1246 the U.S. has ceded leadership in much of quark-flavor physics.
-It is very difficult to foresee a scenario that 1247 leads to the construction of a facility in the U.S. that is capable of supporting B-physics or charm-physics 1248 experiments.
-Indeed, the only accelerator-based experiments currently in the DOE pipeline are neutrino 1249 experiments and muon experiments at Fermilab, and in the case of the neutrino program, the planning for 1250 the LBNE experiment was thrown into disarray with NSF's abandonment of the DUSEL initiative.
-Also, a 1251 central element needed for an LBNE experiment to achieve its potential, Fermilab's Project-X facility, has 1252 yet to achieve the first level of DOE approval ("mission need").
-It is under these rather dire circumstances, 1253 facing the prospect that the U.S. accelerator-based HEP program may go the way of the dodo bird, that we must contemplate the question of whether and how the U.S. should pursue research in quark-flavor physics.
+1246 the U.S. ceded leadership in much of quark-flavor physics.
+It is difficult to foresee a scenario that leads to the 1247 construction of a facility in the U.S. that is capable of supporting B-physics or charm-physics experiments 1248 during the current decade or even the next decade.
+Indeed, the only accelerator-based experiments currently 1249 in the DOE pipeline are neutrino experiments and muon experiments at Fermilab, and to achieve their full 1250 potential these experiments depend on Fermilab's Project-X facility, which has yet to achieve the first level 1251 of DOE approval ("mission need").
+It is under these rather dire circumstances, facing the prospect that 1252 the U.S. accelerator-based HEP program may go the way of the dodo bird, that we must contemplate the 1253 question of whether and how the U.S. should pursue research in quark-flavor physics.
+1254

 There is a strong physics case for quark-flavor physics that remains robust in all LHC scenarios.
-It rests, 1256 quite simply, on the potential of precision quark-flavor experiments and studies of very rare decays to obseve 1257 the effect of high-mass virtual particles.
-If new physics is observed at LHC, tighter constraints from the 1258 flavor sector will narrow the range of models that can account the observed states.
-If new physics is not 1259 discovered at LHC, then the reach to mass scales beyond that of LHC will still offer the potential to find new 1260 physics and to estimate the scale needed for direct observation.
-International recognition of the importance 1261 of quark-flavor physics is evident from the commitments in Europe and Asia to conduct the next-generation 1262 of B-physics, charm, and kaon experiments.
-1263
+It rests, 1255 quite simply, on the potential of precision quark-flavor experiments and studies of very rare decays to obseve 1256 the effect of high-mass virtual particles.
+If new physics is observed at LHC, tighter constraints from the 1257 flavor sector will narrow the range of models that can account for the observed states.
+If new physics is not 1258 discovered at LHC, then the reach to mass scales beyond that of LHC will still offer the potential to find new 1259 physics and to estimate the scale needed for direct observation.
+International recognition of the importance 1260 of quark-flavor physics is evident from the commitments in Europe and Asia to conduct the next-generation 1261 of B-physics, charm, and kaon experiments.
+1262

-In the U.S., predictably difficult budgets will impose limitations, but the goal should be to construct an HEP 1264 program that has the breadth to assure meaningful participation in making the discoveries that will define 1265 the future of this field.
-The successful U.S. contributions to LHC has demonstrated that physicists from 1266 U.S. laboratories and universities can play essential roles in offshore experiments.
-If this paradigm works at 1267 the Energy Frontier, it can work at the Intensity Frontier as well.
-Therefore, significant U.S. contributions 1268 to offshore quark-flavor experiments such as LHCb and Belle II should be encouraged.
-Also, in the one area 1269 where existing and foreseeable facilities on U.S. soil can support a world-leading program - kaon physics 1270 - the U.S. should embrace the opportunity.
-The accelerator facilities required for kaon experiments are 1271 exactly those needed for the neutrino program, so the costs are incremental and relatively modest.
-Below, 1272 we summarize the opportunities that exist now and those that will exist during the next decade.
-1273
+In the U.S., the goal should be to construct an HEP program that has the breadth to assure meaningful 1263 participation in making the discoveries that will define the future of this field.
+The successful U.S. contri-1264 butions to LHC have demonstrated that physicists from U.S. laboratories and universities can play essential 1265 roles in offshore experiments.
+If this paradigm works at the Energy Frontier, it can work at the Intensity 1266 Frontier as well.
+Therefore, significant U.S. contributions to offshore quark-flavor experiments such as LHCb 1267 and Belle II should be encouraged.
+Also, in the one area where existing and foreseeable facilities on U.S. 1268 soil can support a world-leading program - kaon physics - the U.S. should embrace the opportunity.
+The 126 accelerator facilities required for kaon experiments are exactly those needed for the neutrino program, so 1270 the costs are incremental and relatively modest.
+Below, we summarize the opportunities that exist now and 1271 those that will exist during the next decade.
+1272

-1274 1.7.1 Opportunities in This Decade
+1273 1.7.1 Opportunities in This Decade